 Permitted payments for the cost of attending the meetings are as follows:

-- Fees and expenses may be offered to a speaker if they are deemed appropriate by standards of social acceptability. - The necessary minimum travel expenses may be offered to a non-speaker.
+- Fees and expenses may be offered to a speaker if they are deemed appropriate by social acceptability standards. - The necessary minimum travel expenses may be offered to a non-speaker.

 Fair Competition Code for the Medical Devices Industry